What are mutual funds?

 Even small differences in fees can mean large differences in returns over time.
 For example, if you invested $10,000 in a fund with a 10% annual return, and annual operating expenses of 1.5%, after 20 years you would have roughly $49,725.
 If you invested in a fund with the same performance and expenses of 0.5%, after 20 years you would end up with $60,858.

 It takes only minutes to use a mutual fund cost calculator to compute how the costs of different mutual funds add up over time and eat into your returns.
-See the Mutual Fund Glossary for types of fees.
+See Mutual Fees and Expenses to learn about some of the most common mutual fund fees and expenses.

 By law, each mutual fund is required to file a prospectus and regular shareholder reports with the SEC.
 Before you invest, be sure to read the prospectus and the required shareholder reports.
 Additionally, the investment portfolios of mutual funds are managed by separate entities know as “investment advisers” that are registered with the SEC.
 Always check that the investment adviser is registered before investing.